segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 The Google Analytics 4 [debug mode](https://support.google.com/analytics/answer/7201382?hl=en){:target="_blank"} only works with a client-side implementation through gtag.js, Google Tag Manager, or Firebase.
 Because Segment's Google Analytics 4 Cloud integration is server-side and uses the Measurement Protocol API, debug mode is not supported.

+However, you can use Google's `/debug` endpoint to test your events against Google's Measurement Protocol Validation Server.
+For more information, see Google's [Validate events](https://developers.google.com/analytics/devguides/collection/protocol/ga4/validating-events?client_type=gtag#:~:text=Protocol%20Validation%20Server-,/debug/mp/collect,-All%20other%20request){:target="_blank”} documentation.

+To validate your events:

-Though a server-side implementation you can instead use Google's `/debug` endpoint which is documented [here]([url](https://developers.google.com/analytics/devguides/collection/protocol/ga4/validating-events?client_type=gtag#:~:text=Protocol%20Validation%20Server-,/debug/mp/collect,-All%20other%20request)).
-To do this, simply run a test with the event you're concerned with through the [Event Tester]([url](https://segment.com/docs/connections/test-connections/)).
-From there, copy the `Request from Segment` you see there which is the payload that Segment attempts to send to Google.
-Once you have that you can use a tool like Postman to send that payload to Google's `/debug` endpoint.
-Doing so usually gives good feedback around what may be wrong with the payload in terms of Google's requirements.
+1. Run a test through Segment's [Event Tester](/docs/connections/test-connections/) with the event you're concerned about.
+2. Copy the `Request from Segment` value you see.
+This is the payload that Segment attempts to send to Google.
+3. Use an API testing tool, like Postman, to send that payload to Google's `/debug` endpoint.
+4. Google's `/debug` endpoint returns a [validation code](https://developers.google.com/analytics/devguides/collection/protocol/ga4/validating-events?client_type=gtag#validation_code){:target="_blank”} and a description of the error.

 ### Mobile data